In today’s business landscape, advertising is substantially reliant on data. Generally speaking, this data comes from browsers.

 Facebook Conversions API + Salesforce® integration

-In order to have a clearer idea of what LeadsBridge can do for you, let’s dive into the features of a specific integration: the one between Facebook Conversions API and Salesforce®, which is also one of our most popular ones.
+In order to have a clearer idea of what LeadsBridge can do for you, let’s dive into the features of a specific integration: the Facebook Conversions API and Salesforce® connection is one of our most popular.

 Connecting Facebook Conversion API with Salesforce® allows you to send new Salesforce® records to Facebook Conversions as lead events and also create new leads.